OwenMaine/Landing-page/README.md

 # Landing-page
-A short code walking you through the steps of creating a lamdimg page
+A short code walking you through the steps of creating a landimg page